 Artistic Works by Lu was founded on creativity and adventure in 2007.
 A home-based jewelry business turned into transformed into a studio-boutique in Leavenworth, Kansas.

 Fresh from the Dairy FarmBack to Top of List

 The Jason Wiebe Dairy produces natural cheese made in Durham, Kansas.
 The goal – to make the best cheese you’ve ever eaten – right here in Kansas.
 They raise their dairy cows on the farm that was started two generations previous.
 Not only is the Wiebe Family making history with their Farmhouse cheese, they live with history; the farm is located on the Santa Fe Trail.

-The Alma Creamery in Alma, Kansas, is a specialty grocery store.
-They sell a variety of cheeses – cheddar, Colby, pepper jack, Monterey jack, co-jack, curds and Parmesan.
+The Alma Creamery is a special place They sell a variety of cheeses – cheddar, Colby, pepper jack, Monterey jack, co-jack, curds and Parmesan.
 They also produce their own milk and sell other Kansas specialty food products from Wyldewood Cellars Winery, Grandma Hoerner’s, and jerky and sausage from Prairie Thunder Elk.